-Choosing a high quality product that has undergone third-party testing can help minimize the risk of contamination with these harmful compounds.
+Choosing a high quality product that has undergone third-party testing for purity and potency can help minimize the risk of contamination with these harmful compounds.

 If you have a medical condition, are pregnant or breastfeeding, or take any medications that could be affected by protein powders, talk with a healthcare professional before using one.

 For most healthy adults, protein powder is unlikely to harm liver health.
 If you have liver disease or other underlying health conditions, it’s best to talk with a doctor before adding protein powder to your diet.

 Whey protein is a great option for weight loss, as studies have shown that it could improve body composition when paired with resistance training.